St. James–Belgravia Historic District: Belgravia Court

 Belgravia Court was also developed by the Victoria Land Company simultaneously with St. James Court.
 St. James runs north and south between Fourth and Sixth Streets, while Belgravia runs perpendicular to St. James and crosses it near the south end Hill Street intersection.
 There is little documentation for the design and planning of Belgravia, and it appears that it was simply part of the larger plan for the St. James area.
-The Courier Journal reports deed transfers contemporaneous with those of St. James from the Victoria Land Company to individuals who purchased lots and built homes.
+The Courier-Journal reports deed transfers contemporaneous with those of St. James from the Victoria Land Company to individuals who purchased lots and built homes.
 The first three houses built on the court were originally numbered 3, 7 and 9 but are now numbered 504, 510 and 512.
 Mr. Southern K. Davie, a dealer in leaf tobacco, built the home at 504.
 The first residents of number 510 were newly weds Mr. and Mrs. Benjamin H. Ridgely.
 (Mr. Ridgely was an author and political appointee under President Grover Cleveland.)
 From those first houses in 1891 through 1901/1902, buyers purchased lots and built homes in a variety of late Victorian styles.

-Belgravia’s design copies that of St. James with a central common green space that is flanked by parallel sidewalks and two rows of tall shade trees.
+Belgravia's design copies that of St. James with a central common green space that is flanked by parallel sidewalks and two rows of tall shade trees.
 It also resembles the cathedral pattern of nave, aisles, columns, and side chapels.
 Belgravia is distinctly different in two important ways, however.
 First, Belgravia is on a significantly smaller scale.
 Whereas homes on St. James may average around 7,000 sq. ft. per house, homes on Belgravia average around 3,000-3,500 sq. ft.
 The common spaces are also reduced in size.
 Those size reductions lead to the second distinction from St. James, and that is that Belgravia is strictly a pedestrian court.
-There are two parallel sidewalks running the length of the court that mirror the one-way streets on St. James, but no access for carriages in the 1890’s or later for automobiles.
+There are two parallel sidewalks running the length of the court that mirror the one-way streets on St. James, but no access for carriages in the 1890s or later for automobiles.
 The architect Philip Johnson, who toured Belgravia in 1952, said that Belgravia was “a wonderful place”.
 He appreciated Belgravia because “of the sense of enclosed space you get in there.
 And no cars honking, tearing the spaces apart.”